Kevin De Bruyne is arguably the most successful of over 50 Belgians to have played in the Bundesliga. - © DFB

 Watch: Kevin De Bruyne, made in the Bundesliga

-A brief return to Chelsea didn't quite work out for this Belgian, yet the English Premier League side’s loss was Wolfsburg's windfall.
+A brief return to Chelsea didn't quite work out for the future Champions League winner, yet the English Premier League side’s loss was Wolfsburg's windfall.
 Agreeing to a permanent move to Lower Saxony in the winter of 2014, De Bruyne went on to enjoy UEFA Europa League qualification with his new teammates, who celebrated a fifth-place Bundesliga finish.

 That tasty starter was merely the warm-up to a phenomenal 2014/15 campaign in which Wolfsburg would win the DFB Cup and finish as Bundesliga runners-up, earning the Wolves a place in the UEFA Champions League.